MSc in Sustainable Urban Development

 |Dates||Mon 13 Oct 2014 to Fri 23 Sep 2016|

 Town and Country Planning

 |Fees||For 2014 entry £31,845 (includes college fees).
 Scholarship/Awards available, see details below|

 |Application deadline||Thu 31 July 2014|

 |Course contact||If you have any questions about this course, please email email@example.com or telephone +44 (0)1865 286953.|

 OverviewMSc SUD Programme Specification .

-The University of Oxford’s MSc in Sustainable Urban Development offers a worldview of sustainability and urban resilience aiming on linking research to policy and practice.
-The course provides meaningful, up-to-date learning to enhance your professional development and opportunities in a global interdisciplinary context led by industry and academic expertise.
+The University of Oxford’s MSc in Sustainable Urban Development offers a worldview of core areas and advanced topics in sustainable urban futures, linking research to policy and practice.
+The MSc provides a stimulating learning environment and exposure to cutting-edge knowledge, aimed at enhancing professional development and opportunities in a global interdisciplinary context.

 Hear what our students have to say (links to YouTube).